 - The Haggle.
 Unless you hit the jackpot and find a buyer that says yes to the price you advertised the car for, you should expect to haggle.
 Any faults you noted will likely force you to lower the price a little, but once you know what your minimum acceptable price is, then you can confidently tell them to ‘take it or leave it’.
 Better to walk away than accept less than it’s worth.

 - Finalizing the deal.
 If you don’t need to consider seeking car wreckers and manage to sell your car, then it’s important that you provide them with a receipt that states that it was ‘sold as seen’.
 Make a copy and keep it in your records.
 Most importantly, regardless of how well you got on with the buyer and your gut instinct that says they are trustworthy, never hand over the keys to the car until the money you are owed is in your bank account and has cleared.

 - Scrap.
 Failing all of the above, if weeks pass and you are unable to find a buyer for your car then alternate options should be explored.
 Scrap is a great choice when it’s unlikely that a car will sell.
 It enables you to get money quickly, rid yourself of the old motor, and know that it will be processed and treated properly by a team of professionals.

 There are plenty of cash for car sites out there, some reputable, others less so.
 At Cash Your Car Sydney, we are the best in the market.
 Our reputation precedes us and we are ready, willing, and able to take away your car and pay you for it within a couple of hours.

-So, now that you know how to improve the odds of selling your car, we wish you good luck as you undertake this tricky task.
+So, now that you know how to improve the odds of selling your car and know the ways To Boost Your Scrap Car Value By As Much, we wish you good luck as you undertake this tricky task.
 If, however, you are ready to secure the services of the best car wreckers in Sydney, then give us a call.